DannyBen/madness/README.md

 # exclude directories that match these regular expressions
 # note that this is an array
 exclude: ['^[a-z_\-0-9]+$']

+# support for internal links in the form [[Link Title and Filename]]
+shortlinks: true
 ```

 For convenience, you can generate a template config file by running: